 Of course, if you’re not a skilled mechanic already, you’ll probably have to use the internet to find out more.
 However, the sentence that the scanner displays can help refine your search more quickly.

 Once you’ve fixed your car’s problems, you can use the AD410 to clear the trouble codes and reset your check engine light.

-This OBD2 Scanner can work with almost every car on the market such as:
+This OBD2 scanner can work with almost every car on the market, such as:

 - Land Rover,

 The AD410 scanner also supports all OBD2 protocols.
 These are: